What Is Transportation Logistics Management?

 Transportation logistics management involves many types of professionals who plan, analyze, direct, and evaluate transportation.
 Entry-level jobs you may consider include logistics analyst and fleet supervisor.
 Transportation managers typically have prior experience in these jobs.
 Additional mid-level transportation logistics management positions you may pursue include supply chain software manager and international logistics manager.
 Internships can help you determine which of these or related careers best fits your skills.

 Associate's, bachelor's, and master's degree programs are available to prepare you for these careers.
 The degree programs are typically called supply chain management or logistics.
 You may also pursue a business administration degree with a concentration in these areas at the undergraduate or graduate levels.
 A broad-based program with a major or concentration in these areas prepares you for the majority of entry-level transportation logistics management careers.
-Following are summaries of the kind of training you can expect at each educational level.
+The following are summaries of the kind of training you can expect at each educational level.

 Associate's degree programs in logistics or supply chain management prepare you for some entry-level jobs, such as distribution center supervisor, traffic analyst, and logistics coordinator.
-These two-year programs typically provide general curriculum that introduces you to many areas of logistics, including a course or two dedicated to transportation management, both within the U.S. and internationally.
+These two-year programs typically provide a general curriculum that introduces you to many areas of logistics, including a course or two dedicated to transportation management, both within the U.S. and internationally.

 In bachelor's degree programs, you take core courses in supply chain management along with electives to pursue your career goals in transportation logistics management.
 You may choose courses in cost accounting, negotiations and information systems, among other topics.

-Master of Science programs with concentrations in supply chain management or logistics are available.
+Master of Science programs with concentrations in supply chain management or logistics is available.
 Some programs focus on the technology associated with the field.
 Project management, distribution strategies, and global logistics are some of the courses you may encounter while you pursue a degree that can lead to advancement to management positions.